 The Master of Science in Supply Chain Management at the University of Michigan-Dearborn teaches students how to manage the organizations, people, technology, and resources that transform raw materials into deliverable products.
-The degree is open to all students, regardless of their undergraduate major.
+The degree is open to students from all undergraduate majors.

 You may enroll on a full- or part-time basis.
 All courses in the program are offered on campus; a few are also occasionally available on-line.
 Course offerings are greatest during the fall and winter semesters, and the program usually can be completed within 12 months of full-time study.

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.

 University of Michigan-Dearborn students who have been admitted to the MS-Supply Chain Management may take up to 6 graduate credits during the final semester of their undergraduate program.